Famous Music Locations In London, England

 London W1F 0TH, UK

-Although it’s long gone, the Marquee Club might be the most famous music venue in London.
+Although it’s long gone, the Marquee Club might be London’s most famous music venue.
 In case you need an explanation, this was the premier venue where many ‘60s bands got their start.
 As a matter of fact, the Rolling Stones made their first-ever performance in 1962 at the original location at 165 Oxford Street.
-By 1964, the Marquee was attracting emerging artists who later became music legends.
-That is to say, bands like the Yardbirds, Led Zeppelin, Pink Floyd, Jimi Hendrix Experience, the Who and Jethro Tull.
+By 1964, the Marquee attracted emerging artists who later became music legends.
+That is to say, bands like the Yardbirds, Led Zeppelin, Pink Floyd, Jimi Hendrix Experience, the Who, and Jethro Tull.
 Additionally, Peter Green’s Fleetwood Mac had one of its earliest concerts at the Marquee Club.
-You can still visit the Marquee Club’s two most famous locations on Oxford Street and 90 Wardour Street.
+You can still visit the Marquee Club’s two most famous locations, Oxford Street and 90 Wardour Street.

 About the Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
-More than 900 of his stories still appear in syndication across over 20 CBS websites, including New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012 to 2019.
+More than 900 of his stories still appear in syndication across over 20 CBS websites, including New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
-Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com and Radio.com.
+Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com, and Radio.com.
 He earned a Media Fellowship from Stanford University in 2012.